Inirit/Reuploader/README.md

 ## Running

-I don't know which browsers the extension currently works on nor do I know how to load a local extension on most of them, I've just been using Firefox for now.

-* Load the extension in your favorite browser
+I do not know how to load a web extension in all browsers nor do I know which browsers this extension currently works with.

+If using Firefox, you can load a build from the command line.

+    > web-ext run

+If not using Firefox, you'll have to figure it out.

-* Right click on an image and select the Reupload option
+Once installed, just right click on an image hosted by any webpage and select one of the Reuploader menu items in the context menu.

 ## Debugging